decaporg/decap-cms/website/site/content/docs/authentication-backends.md

 1. Head over to the [Netlify Identity docs](https://www.netlify.com/docs/identity) and follow the steps to get started.
-2. Add the following lines to your `config.yml` file:
+2. Add the following lines to your Netlify CMS `config.yml` file:

     ```yaml
     backend: